aun009/aun009/README.md

 # Hi Developers 👋

-I’m a passionate **Java Full Stack Developer** with expertise in **High-Level and Low-Level Design (HLD/LLD)**, design patterns, and strong problem-solving abilities.
+I’m a passionate **Java Backend Developer** with expertise in **High-Level and Low-Level Design (HLD/LLD)**, design patterns, and strong problem-solving abilities.
 Along with my development skills, I actively participate in competitive programming, securing impressive positions in various competitions.

 ---